zacck-zz/zacck.github.io/about.md

 Hi Welcome to my github thingy this is where I put up stuff I learn!

-I am currenlty trying to get a grasp of Elm Functinal Language.
+I am currenlty trying to get a grasp of Elm Functional Language.